 My research has been supported by grants and awards from the National Endowment for the Humanities, the Frankel Center for Judaic Studies, and the Association of Jewish Studies.

-University of Michigan, Department of Middle East Studies and Frankel Center for Judaic Studies (appointed), Germanic Languages and Literatures (affiliated), Comparative Literature (affiliated)
+University of Michigan, Department of Middle East Studies, Frankel Center for Judaic Studies, Department of Comparative Literature (appointed), Germanic Languages and Literatures (affiliated).

 2017— Associate Professor of Modern Hebrew and Jewish Culture

 2009-2017 Assistant Professor of Modern Hebrew and Jewish Culture

 2009 Ph.D.
 University of California, Berkeley, Comparative Literature

 2002, M.A.
 Hebrew University of Jerusalem, Comparative Literature, Magna cum Laude